Some posts contain compensated links. Please read this disclaimer for more info.

 Just outside the capital, you will find a huge mountain which overlooks proceedings on a daily basis.
 This is Mount Djati, and heading there with the kids is a must do!

 The cable car to the summit is just the beginning of the adventure, as once you arrive, the views are amazing, the natural surroundings are sublime, and the adventure playground at the top will thrill your kids even more.
-You can paraglide, hike, bike, and enjoy a coffee, all at the same time.
+The opportunity to paraglide, hike, bike, and enjoy a coffee, all at the same time, make this one of the best places to visit in Albania with kids.

 Butrint National Park